California Vehicle Code 23152(f) VC makes it a crime to drive under the influence of drugs.1

 These defenses include:

-When drug levels are detected, many prosecution criminalist expert witnesses won't even testify about those levels.
+When drug levels are detected, many prosecution criminalist expert witnesses won't even testify about those levels in a VC 23152(f) or 23152(g) DUI of drugs cases.
 This is because there is no scientific correlation between the quantity of a drug in one's system and one's impairment, as tolerance is specific to every individual.

 Drugs all have different life spans that range from hours to months, depending on a wide range of factors.
 Your